Blog

 If you look at a business from a new employee’s perspective, all of this documentation could look a little like a pyramid or maybe even a little like steps. 😎

-The first step is understanding the process with regard to a certain area of the business.
+The first step is documenting the processes with regard to a certain area of the business.

 The second step, procedures, or SOPs as we like to call them, is more detailed and often may contain additional information over and above a process.